kittu401/Notifier/README.md

 # Features
-It takes list of notification Time and message texts. and runs loop until all the notifications displayed and the it gets terminated it self
+It takes list of notification Time and message texts. and runs loop until all the notifications displayed and the it gets terminated it self based on user input.

 # Libraries Used
 1. Toast Notifier